Skip to main content

 Degree: Bachelor of ArtsLanguage of Instruction: GermanStart of studies: Winter and summer semesterAdmission: Unrestricted admissionCombined subjects: Combined bachelor's degree (major)Standard period of study: 6 semestersSemester abroad: Optional

-Key areas of focus in Religious Studies in Frankfurt include:
+Key areas of focus in religious studies at Goethe University include:

-• Theories and methods in religious studies,
+• Theories and methods in religious studies

-• History of religion in Judaism, Christianity, and Islam,
+• History of religion in Judaism, Christianity, and Islam

-• Intercultural dialogue.
+• Intercultural dialogue

 Structure and content